kerrishotts/cordova-plugin-donky-push/README.md

     cordova.plugins.donky.core.subscribeToContentNotifications(success, error, "myMessageType", onReceiveMyMessage);

-Note: It's best to subscribe for notifications before initialising the plugin, to avoid a race condition which may cause pending remote notifications not to be received.

 You can send a notification of a specified type to a particular user which contains custom data:

     cordova.plugins.donky.core.sendContentNotificationToUser(